About this Program

 A Physics major provides a wide range of career options.
 Many students pursue further studies in physics, other scientific disciplines, and various branches of engineering and medicine.
 Professional physicists work in universities and government laboratories seeking answers to fundamental questions about nature, in industry leading the development of new technologies, and in the medical sector performing clinical service and research.
 The analytical, problem-solving, and communications skills acquired by Physics majors also lead to career opportunities in business and finance.

-The BS degree program is intended for students planning to do graduate work in physics or related science and engineering disciplines.
-The BS requires a minimum of 41 credits in Physics plus 28 credits of related coursework.
+The Physics BS degree program is intended for students planning to do graduate work in physics or related science and engineering disciplines.
+The BS requires a minimum of 41 credits in Physics plus 153 credits of foundation coursework and 28 135 credits of related coursework for a total of 69 credits.
+Students must take a minimum of 15 credits of required physics courses at UF.
 Minimum grades of C are required for coursework counted toward the major.

 Code | Title | Credits |